 Its easy to think that the more we organise our time, the more productive we’d be and the better our lives would become.
 Indeed, I often get asked for tips on how I structure our days or balance motherhood and work and the reason I never know what quite to say, or haven’t ever written on this topic, is because I have no answers.
 I have no plan or structure (the same applies with the kids).
 I have no fancy bullet journal or pretty notebook.
 And yet I do think I am productive.

 And recently I’ve noticed something: it’s when I’m being least ‘productive’, that I actually end up being most productive.
 It’s when I purposely set aside a morning and am anticipating it for a week to get everything done that I find myself aimlessly scrolling through Instagram and writing a few lines of a blog post only to be deleted later; and conversely it’s when I’m having an aimless morning with the kids at home with no hopes to work, that I end up meal planning for the week, putting on three loads of washing, having a call with a brand, writing a blog post and editing a video.

-So next time you’re considering buying that new notebook or blocking out a day to be ‘productive’, try just switching your phone off, not thinking about what you’re supposed to be doing, and just seeing what comes up.
-You might just surprise yourself 👌
+So next time you’re considering buying that new notebook or blocking out a day to be ‘productive’, try just switching your phone off, doing a load of laundry, not thinking about what you’re supposed to be doing, and just seeing what comes up.
+You might just surprise yourself ?

 Do you prefer to plan your days or are you a go with the flow type of person?